joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/12/30/world/asia/south-korea-plane-crash-cause.html

 **The manner of Paulo Fonseca’s Milan exit may have been shabby - but change was needed**\
-`Fonseca struggled to win over a fanbase whose expectations are not being met — on or off the pitch `\
+`Fonseca struggled over six months as Milan coach to win over a fanbase whose expectations are not being met - on or off the pitch `\
 https://nytimes.com/athletic/6026677/2024/12/30/inside-milan-fonseca-sacked-conceicao/

 **Carter Funeral Service to Be Held at Washington National Cathedral on Jan.
 9**\